jbcodeforce/spark-studies/docs/index.md

     * analyzing, distributing, and scheduling work across the executors.

 * Each executor is responsible for only two things: executing code assigned to it by the driver, and reporting the state of the computation on that executor back to the driver node.
-* Spark employs a cluster manager that keeps track of the resources available

 ![Spark architecture](./images/app-arch.png)